-Bolognese food is some of the best in the world, and Italy’s culinary heartland is rightly proud of it.
+Bolognese food is some of the best food to try in the world, and Italy’s culinary heartland is rightly proud of it.
 There are so many wonderful local dishes and ingredients, from Bologna itself, and from nearby Emilia-Romagna towns – including Modena and Parma.
-Join a Flavours Bologna Cooking Holiday, and you’ll learn about these foods and cook local dishes under the friendly eye of a local chef.
-Whatever happens, if you visit Bologna, don’t leave without trying these delicious local specialities…
+Our cooking holidays in Bologna will allow you to try the best of the best foods in th region!

 Tigelle is a typical small round of bread about the size of a crumpet.
 They’re marked with a pattern made by the metal mould they’re cooked in.
 This Bolognese bread is best served warm, stuffed with cunza, a pork spread flavoured with garlic and rosemary, although they’re just as often eaten with salami, mortadella or soft cheese.
-You’ll see them sold in packs.
+You’ll see these flatbreads sold in packs in the supermarkets.

-This super-soft fresh and creamy white cheese has a slight tangy taste.
-It’s perfect – and dangerously moreish – spread on bread, accompanied by a few slices of prosciutto crudo.
+As mentioned above to have with Crescentini Bolognesi, this super-soft fresh and creamy white cheese has a slight tangy taste.
+It’s a perfect food to try in Bologna – and dangerously moreish – spread on bread, accompanied by a few slices of prosciutto crudo.
+You do not want to miss out on this phenomenal flavour.

 This world-famous Italian dish has its roots in Bolognese ragù, the very same sauce used for Tagliatelle Alla Bolognese, plus a helping of béchamel.
 Traditionally, it is made with green sheets of lasagne (lasagne verdi), made by adding spinach to the dough.
 However, you will also see plenty made with plain egg pasta, too.